-Cutting, Copying, and Pasting Pages
+Cutting and Pasting Pages

 When you cut a page, your cursor is positioned at the following page, unless you cut the last page of a document.
 When you paste a page, it appears before the current page.
-You can paste the page multiple times.

 To cut the current page and paste it using the menu: